ZentaChainAdmin/Zentalk-Web-1/README.md

 # Zentalk Web

+### !!!
+Information:
+Zentachain has archived this repository.
+Since Zentanodes have been successfully tested and are no longer supported, we have moved them to Zentanode Explorer where you can communicate offline.
+If you don't have Zentanode, you can still use it.
+Online version has also been updated to version 1.3 with 'typescript' and will be released later feel free to fork it.

-Zentalk Web is a highly secure Hybrid-Encrypted Web Chat Application.
+Zentalk Web is a highly secure Hybrid-Encrypted dApplication.

 ## Usage & Installation
 In the project directory, you can run: